SMALL PHONE

 • Notify the police as soon as possible

 At Sentry, we provide all of our commercial auto insurance customers with accident kits to help drivers respond safely, professionally, and thoroughly following an accident.
-If you’re a Sentry-insured driver, complete and submit your accident kit as soon as possible.
+Kits include:

 Two people near a semi-truck